 The City's Corporate Business Plan 2018-19 to 2022-23 is in line with Department of Local Government and Communities Integrated Planning and Reporting Framework which sets out the requirements for local governments to undertake planning and reporting.

-That Council BY AN ABSOLUTE MAJORITY ADOPTS the Corporate Business Plan 2018-19 to 2022-23, as shown in Attachment 1 of this Report.
+MOVED Mayor Jacob, SECONDED Cr Hollywood that Council BY AN ABSOLUTE MAJORITY ADOPTS the Corporate Business Plan 2018-19 to 2022-23, as shown in Attachment 1 to Report CJ138-08/18.